shipdocs/bastion-firewall/INSTALLATION.md

 ### Option 1: From Application Menu
 1. Open your application menu
-2. Search for "Douane Firewall"
+2. Search for "Bastion Firewall"
 3. Click to launch

 ### Option 2: From Command Line